-With the news CC Sabathia won't return until at least July, Adam Aizer suggested on Monday's Fantasy Baseball Today that the New York Yankees left-hander might not be the best use of a DL slot, and I agreed, knowing all the players with red crosses next to their names on some of my Fantasy teams.
+With the news CC Sabathia won't return until at least July, Adam Aizer suggested on Monday's Fantasy Baseball Today that the Yankees left-hander might not be the best use of a DL slot, and I agreed, knowing all the players with red crosses next to their names on some of my Fantasy teams.

 But it got me thinking of that blog post I contributed a couple weeks ago ranking the most stashable players currently on the DL.
 Enough has changed since then that it might be worth revisiting, especially with someone like Sabathia potentially getting the squeeze.

 - Bryce Harper, OF, Nationals

 - Gio Gonzalez, SP, Nationals

 - Alex Cobb, SP, Rays

 - Mark Trumbo, 1B/OF, Diamondbacks